 This proposal will not change the remaining terms of our incumbent directors, the current number of directors, or the Board's authority to change the number of directors and to fill any vacancy in the Board, including a vacancy created by an increase in the number of directors.
 If the proposed amendments are approved at the 2011 Annual Meeting, beginning with the 2012 Annual Meeting, all directors standing for election by shareholders will be elected for one-year terms.
-If the proposed amendments are approved, our Board of Directors will become fully declassified at the 2013 Annual Meeting of Shareholders, when the remaining term of all directors will be one year.
+If the proposed amendments are approved, our Board of Directors will become fully declassified at the 2014 Annual Meeting of Shareholders.
 Until a director is elected by shareholders for a one-year term, the classification provisions of the Bylaws will continue in effect for that director.